patricia-ternes/freeCodeCamp-projects/ScientificComputingPython/TimeCalculator/README.md

 # Time Calculator

+This is the boilerplate for the Time Calculator project.
+Instructions for building your project can be found at <https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/time-calculator>

+## Description

 Write a function named add_time that takes in two required parameters and one optional parameter:

 - a start time in the 12-hour clock format (ending in AM or PM)